 For the upper body, you can keep you palms together in front of the heart to start.
 When you are stable in the lower body, raise your arms above your head with your palms facing each other and gaze forward.
 Next step is to bring the palms together above the head and look up towards your hands to add an extra challenge to your balance in this pose.

 2. Warrior II (Virabhadrasana II)

-For Warrior II, place heels in one line, bend front knee over the ankle and extended the arms parallel to the floor with palms facing down.
-Make sure the front knee is facing forward(it has a tendency to fall inwards).
-Hips are facing the long side of the mat.
-Relax the shoulders away from the ears and gaze over the front hand.
+To practice Warrior II, place your heels in one line and bend your front knee so that it is positioned over your ankle.
+Your arms should be extended parallel to the floor with your palms facing down.
+It’s important to make sure that your front knee is facing forward as it has a tendency to fall inward.
+The hips face the long side of the mat.
+Shoulders stacked over the hips.

 3. Warrior III (Virabhadrasana III)

 Warrior III, also known as Virabhadrasana III, is a challenging one-legged balancing pose that strengthens the legs, hips, and core.
 This pose requires stability and focus as you balance on one leg while keeping your arms, upper body, and other leg parallel to the floor.

 There are several arm variations to play with in Warrior III, including bringing your hands together in front of your chest, stretching the arms forward, extending your arms to the side like “airplane arms,” or placing your hands on your hips.
 Experimenting with different arm positions can help you find your balance and improve your overall stability in this pose.

 Balancing in Warrior III can be difficult, especially if you are just starting out.
 To help with stability, you can place your hands on two blocks, use a chair or wall for support, or keep your front leg slightly bent until you build strength and confidence.
 With consistent practice, Warrior III can help to increase your balance, build strength in your legs and core, and improve your overall stability in one-legged balancing poses.

 4. Humble Warrior (Baddha Virabhadrasana)